nathan-gs/ha-map-card/README.md

 #### URL Entity lookup

 You can add dynamic url's, for example to use a sensor value in the url.
+When the parameter changes, the map will redraw with the new tile layer.
 ```
 tile_layer_url: https://tile.example.com/{{states('sensor.test') }}/{z}/{x}/{y}.png
 ```

 > ##### TIP
 >
-> The map/layer is not automatically reloaded when the entity changes, you will need to refresh the page or change the zoom level to force a reload.
+> It only supports `states` without any filters, this is a crude javascript regex based implementation, not the Jinja2 templating engine from Home Assistant.

 #### Entity options